 Manufacturers, professionals, and consumers can report adverse reactions to Health Canada and its partners using the programs listed below.
 Depending on the product, reporting is either voluntary or mandatory.

 Trial sponsors, also known as applicants, must report to Health Canada any serious and unexpected adverse drug reaction (ADR) that occurred inside and outside Canada while the drug (includes biological drugs) is in clinical trials in Canada.
 For further information follow the instructions for the Clinical Trials - Adverse Drug Reaction (ADR) Reporting.

 Examples: vaccines, hormones used as therapeutic and diagnostic agents, enzyme replacement therapies, insulin, recombinant products such as monoclonal antibodies, genetic therapies and recombinant DNA products.

 Radiopharmaceuticals include drugs either of chemical or biological origin which are intentionally made radioactive for the purpose of diagnosing illness, as well as kits that are used for the preparation of radiopharmaceutical and radionuclide generators.
 Radiopharmaceuticals are used as diagnostic or therapeutic agents and are always prepared and administered by health care professionals; they are never self-administered.

-The sponsor is required to report to Natural Health Products Directorate Clinical Trial Unit any serious unexpected adverse reactions to the natural health product (NHP) that has occurred inside or outside Canada.
+The sponsor is required to report to Natural and Non-prescription Health Products Directorate Clinical Trial Unit any serious unexpected adverse reactions to the natural health product (NHP) that has occurred inside or outside Canada.
 For further information regarding when and how an Adverse Reaction report must be filed, see the Clinical Trials for Natural Health Products Guidance Document.

 Examples of natural health products are vitamins, minerals, herbal products, homeopathic medicines.